 [UPDATE March 2019: Sony a9 Firmware Version 5]

 A significant software update that brings AI-driven autofocus capabilities, improves image quality, and introduces a range of customer-requested workflow improvements.

 Sony a9 Review | Ergonomics & Design

 At first glance, the Sony a9 seems small and definitely doesn’t give the impression of a professional camera body.

 Picking it up doesn’t belie this sensation, and the body doesn’t transmit a feeling of solidity to the touch, unlike its direct competitors (Nikon D5, Canon 1dx MK II etc), even though the Sony a9 body is made of magnesium alloy.

 The sensation when you use a Sony for the first time, at least for me, is that it’s just not very practical – in a lot of different ways.
 So it wasn’t love at first sight by any means!

-The usual resistance to change that we all feel when we’re thinking of switching brands is amplified by really non-user-friendly software interface – the menu is just a jungle, and a camera body that’s not solid and comfortable like I find Nikon, Canon and Leica bodies to be.
+The usual resistance to change that we all feel when we’re thinking of switching brands is amplified by really non-user-friendly software interface, typical of a Sony mirrorless camera– the menu is just a jungle, and a camera body that’s not solid and comfortable like I find Nikon, Canon and Leica bodies to be.